 A bone marrow biopsy involves removing a small sample of the bone marrow inside your bones for testing.
 Bone marrow is a soft tissue in the center of most large bones.
 It makes most of the body's blood cells.

 The biopsy is done using a small needle inserted into the bone.
 The bone marrow tissue is removed and then sent to a lab and checked under a microscope.
 You may be given a shot (injection) of a local anesthetic before the biopsy.
 This will numb the area so you don’t feel any pain.

-A bone marrow biopsy is usually done if your health care provider thinks that you have a problem with blood cell production.
-A pathologist in the lab examines blood and bone marrow samples.
-By using a microscope with special lab techniques, the pathologist can check the bone marrow for any of the following:
+A bone marrow biopsy is usually done if your healthcare provider thinks that you have a problem making blood cells.
+A specialist called a pathologist examines blood and bone marrow samples in a lab.
+The pathologist can check your bone marrow for any of the following:

 A bone marrow biopsy may be done on an outpatient basis.
+This means you go home the same day.
 Or you may stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Procedures may vary depending on your condition and your provider’s practices.

-A bone marrow biopsy is commonly done using a pelvic bone, but another bone (such as the breastbone) may be used.
-In a child, a leg bone or vertebra (bone in the spine) may be used.
+A bone marrow biopsy is often done using a pelvic bone, but another bone (such as the breastbone) may be used.
+In a child, a leg bone or a bone in the spine (vertebra) may be used.

 Generally, a bone marrow biopsy follows this process:

-Once you are home, it is important for you to keep the biopsy area clean and dry.
-Your doctor will give you specific bathing instructions.
-Leave the bandage in place for as long as instructed by your doctor.
-This is usually the next day.
+Once you are home, it is important to keep the biopsy area clean and dry.
+Your healthcare provider will give you specific bathing instructions.
+Leave the bandage in place for as long as directed by your provider.
+This is often until the next day.

-The biopsy site may be tender or sore for several days after the bone marrow biopsy.
-Take a pain reliever for soreness as recommended by your health care provider.
-Aspirin or certain other pain medications may increase the chance of bleeding.
-Be sure to take only recommended medications.
+Take a pain reliever as recommended by your provider.
+Aspirin or other pain medicines may raise your risk of bleeding.
+Be sure to take only medicines your healthcare provider has approved.

 Your Family's Health